rabinthapa18/salary-calculator/README.md

 go run cmd/api/main.go
 ```

+> The API server will start on port 8080.
+You can also access the static website at `http://localhost:8080`.

 ### Running the CLI Application

 To start the CLI application,, run following command from root directory: